OathPros/COMP3/source/index.rst

 Platform Definition
 -------------------

-The HIG is intended to be used in conjunction with recent versions of the GNOME platform, in particular GTK 4 and libadwaita.
-However, much of the HIG is also relevant to apps that are using GTK 3 and libhandy.
+The HIG is intended to be used in conjunction with recent versions of the GNOME platform, in particular GTK 4 and Libadwaita.

 Content Overview
 ----------------